 What is Chicken Ghee Roast?

 Chicken ghee roast is a delicious and spicy side dish that has its origin in Kundapur, a small town near Mangalore in Karnataka.
-The freshly prepared whole spice powder, tamarind juice, jaggery, ghee, and curry leaves make this chicken roast authentic and unique from other chicken dishes in and around Karnataka.
+The freshly prepared whole spice powder, tamarind sauce or juice, jaggery, ghee, and curry leaves make this chicken roast authentic and unique from other chicken dishes in and around Karnataka.

 This chicken roast is one of the top-selling dishes and you could find it almost in every Mangalorean nonveg restaurant.
 They typically serve this side dish for a soft neer dosa or appam.
 And it can also be a perfect combo with Matar Pulao, Biryani Rice , and similar rice dishes.